 - Medications eligible for a combined 25% discount: Gonal-f, Cetrotide, Menopur, hCG, Leuprolide Acetate 2 week kit, Endometrin, birth control pills, Zithromax, and Estrace.

 - Participating pharmacy= RARx Pharmacy, https://rarxpharmacy.com/

-- To see if you qualify for added savings, go to com.
+- See if you qualify for added savings.

 - This program is unique to Shady Grove Fertility patients.

 Finding ways to make medications more affordable doesn’t have to be a daunting task.
 Working with your dedicated medical team to identify the most affordable options can help to reduce the out-of-pocket expenses associated with fertility treatment.

 Editor’s Note: This post was originally published in 2014 and has been updated for accuracy and comprehensiveness as of March 2019.